 Why are my pictures grainy?
-The first way to fix grainy pictures is to use the filter feature that is already embedded in the default Photoshop filter that is called Reduce Grain.
+The first way to fix grainy pictures is to use the filter feature that is already embedded in the default Photoshop filter which is called Reduce Grain.

-For how to use it, you firstly open a noise photo, go to the filter menu, then search for Grain → Reduce Grain.
+For how to use it, you first open a photo with noise, go to the filter menu, then search for Grain → Reduce Grain.